Bruce Hurst: 1987–1988: Accolades and postseason return

 Hurst had a 9–6 record and 3.81 ERA when McNamara added him to the 1987 American League All-Star team.
 However, he did not appear in the game.
 He ended the season with a middling 15–13 record as the Red Sox finished the season 20 games behind the first place Detroit Tigers.

 Hurst was 9–4 with a 4.60 ERA midway through the season when the Red Sox replaced McNamara at manager with Joe Morgan, who had been Pawtucket manager during Hurst's tenure there.
 The Sox were in fifth place, nine games back of the first place Tigers at the time of the managerial change.
 The team went 46-31 from that point forward to finish one game ahead of Detroit in the AL East.

 Hurst went 9–2 with a 2.54 ERA under his new manager to end the season at 18–6, finishing fifth in balloting for the American League Cy Young Award that season.
-He pitched a complete game in Games 1 of the 1988 American League Championship Series against the Oakland Athletics, but was outmatched by Oakland's ace, Dave Stewart.
+He pitched a complete game in Game 1 of the 1988 American League Championship Series against the Oakland Athletics, but was outmatched by Oakland's ace, Dave Stewart.
 With Boston down three games to none, the two faced off again in Game 4 with Stewart and the A's again emerging victorious to complete the sweep.